Can Large Language Models Transform Computational Social Science?: Classification Results

-\paragraph{} \textsl{OpenAI's GPT-3 \texttt{001} models, on the other hand, do not monotonically benefit from scaling.}\footnote{This analysis relies on estimates which combine \href{https://blog.eleuther.ai/gpt3-model-sizes/}{community estimates}, the \href{https://platform.openai.com/docs/model-index-for-researchers}{OpenAI research documentation}, and the assumption that all models named or "improved" from \texttt{davinci} have the same parameter counts.
+\textsl{OpenAI's GPT-3 \texttt{001} models, on the other hand, do not monotonically benefit from scaling.}\footnote{This analysis relies on estimates which combine \href{https://blog.eleuther.ai/gpt3-model-sizes/}{community estimates}, the \href{https://platform.openai.com/docs/model-index-for-researchers}{OpenAI research documentation}, and the assumption that all models named or "improved" from \texttt{davinci} have the same parameter counts.
 These estimates may be incorrect, as hypothesized by other \href{https://orenleung.com/is-chatgpt-175-billion-parameters-technical-analysis}{community estimates}.
-This is a limitation of research on these models as exact model size and training data are a trade secret of OpenAI.} Although performance improves on the lower end of model scale (from \texttt{ada} to \texttt{babbage}), there is minimal performance improvement from \texttt{babbage} to \texttt{davinci}, despite a size increase of two orders of magnitude.
-Instead, the largest performance improvements come from variations in \textit{pretraining, fine-tuning}, and \textit{reinforcement learning}.
+This is a limitation of research on these models as exact model size and training data are a trade secret of OpenAI.} There is minimal performance improvement from \texttt{ada} to \texttt{davinci-001}, despite the three orders of magnitude increase in size.
+Similarly, we observe little benefit from the trillion-parameter GPT-4 over the hundred-billion-parameter GPT-3.5-turbo.
+Instead, the greatest performance improvements come from variations in \textit{pretraining, fine-tuning}, and \textit{reinforcement learning}.

-\paragraph{Pretraining \& Instruction Fine-tuning.} Besides scale, two key factors play a major role in model performance: \emph{pretraining data} and \emph{instruction fine-tuning}.
+\paragraph{Pretraining \& Instruction Fine-tuning} Besides scale, two key factors play a major role in model performance: \emph{pretraining data} and \emph{instruction fine-tuning}.
 Pretraining data is the raw text upon which an \llm{} learns to model the general generative process of language.
 Instruction fine-tuning refines the raw \llm{} to perform specific tasks based on human-written instructions.